-Ready-For-Spring Facial Peels
+Ready-to-Glow Facial Peels

-Ready-For-Spring Facial Peels
+Ready-to-Glow Facial Peels

 At Home Peels

-If you have very sensitive skin, please consider reducing the acid amount even further to 5%, or foregoing a peel altogether.
+If you have very sensitive skin, please consider reducing the acid amount even further to 5% or foregoing a peel altogether.
 If you go ahead with an at-home peel, be sure to have some baking soda in water solution ready in case you need to neutralise any allergic reaction.
 Experiencing a little redness, warmth or tingling during and post-treatment is normal though.

-You will likely not experience too much skin peeling post treatment.
+You will likely not experience too much skin peeling post-treatment.
 These are at-home peels and not designed as intense professional peels.
-Real skin peeling is caused by high strength peels that penetrate the skin to a few layers deep, and these should be done under the supervision of a professional.
-But that doesn’t mean at-home peels don’t work!
+Real skin peeling is caused by high-strength peels that penetrate the skin to a few layers deep, and these should be done under the supervision of a professional.
+But that doesn't mean at-home peels don't work!

 The Acids

-Chemical peels make use of classes of acids called alpha and beta hydroxy acids (shortened to AHAs and BHAs).
+Chemical peels make use of classes of acids called Alpha and Beta Hydroxy Acids (shortened to AHAs and BHAs).
 Here are a couple of them:

 Glycolic acid